-7. Transit Vision Study (TES.
-DASH, PZ)
+5. Transit Vision Study (TES, DASH, PZ)

 The goal of the study is to identify existing bus transit needs in Alexandria, as well as future projected needs and untapped markets, and develop an unconstrained future bus transit network / alignment that responds without bias to current and projected needs.
 Similar efforts have been conducted in cities such as Houston, Jacksonville and San Jose, where similar plans were used to adapt the transit system to existing and future demographics and land use.
 The study will heavily focus on data to develop the proposed network.
+Completion of the process is anticipated in late 2019.